Fiehn/Voronoi-Map-Generator/README.md

 * Height generation, noising and smoothing
 * River generation (Lacking)
 * Wind speed and direction for each cell (Based on convergence lines, and then randomly assigns strength and direction based on region.
 Then averaging to smooth)
+* Expandable custom biome generation using k-means clustering (The biomes will be unnamed and randomly generated so there will be a need to create a naming system.)
 ![image](https://github.com/Fiehn/Voronoi-Map-Generator/assets/81577064/3fbc5b37-b68e-408e-9fb7-a7658099e2dd)
 ## Features being worked on